imartov/maxbitbot/README.md

    ```
 **Attention!** Before executing the command, make sure that your database is running and its settings correspond to the variables specified in .env.

-6. Find the bot in the telegram - [Maxbitbot](https://t.me/maxbittgbot) run the `start` command and enjoy using it!
+6. Find your bot in the telegram, run the `start` command and enjoy using it!

 2. **Interacting with the Bot**: Users can interact with the bot by sending commands and following the bot's prompts for task management.